 Can I apply with a specific student in mind?

-- Yes, faculty can apply for funding to support specific students.
-It is not required, however, to identify a student in advance to qualify for funding.
+- Yes, faculty are encouraged to apply for funding to support specific students they find to be a good match for their research project(s).
+It is not required, however, students will need to be identified in advance to qualify for funding.
 Note: CCRF can help to post and recruit undergraduate researchers for funded projects.

 How much will students be paid?